Hey Eddie – Australia's Will Skelton is too big to ignore - Rugby World

 If you haven’t got a scrum, you concede penalties.
 Which with an accurate kick to touch, those penalties quickly turn into lineout mauls.
 If you haven’t got a lineout maul or a lineout maul defence you can forget winning, as you’ll not only probably concede tries, but likely pick up more cards than the floor sweeper at Hallmark.

-Both scrum and maul benefit from mass and if you’ve ever met Skelton, he’s got more mass than a collapsing black hole.
+Both scrum and maul benefit from mass and if you’ve ever met Australia’s Will Skelton, he’s got more mass than a collapsing black hole.

 I shook hands with him once – it looked like one of those photos of a baby grabbing his father’s thumb for the first time.